GuyBanks/TuskBot/README.md

 #### "Manage Roles" permission

-- The "Manage Roles" permission is optional.
-If granted, `TuskBot` will create 19 roles, one for every Rocket League rank (unless they already exist).
+- If the "Manage Roles" permission is granted, `TuskBot` will create 19 new roles (unless they already exist).
 These will be named:
   - `Bronze I`
   - `Bronze II`
   - `Bronze II`